Northwest Regional Education Service District

 Please note that individual schools and outside programs sometimes restrict how many of the hours certified by our program they will accept toward graduation requirements and/or service learning hours.

-- We aim for a 1:8 student leader to sixth grader ratio.
+- We aim for a 1:7 Student Leader to sixth grader ratio.
 However, some students could be responsible for up to 14 students and might or might not have a co-leader.
 These numbers depend on the week and the site and how many other high school and college volunteers are participating that week.

-Field studies are hands-on, exploration centered, and student driven.
-After an introduction to outdoor science education, the students get to decide what they’d like to investigate further and will share what they discover with their peers at the end of the week.
+Field study is the hands-on, exploration centered education portion of Outdoor Science School.
+Students get to decide what they’d like to investigate throughout their week on site and will share what they discover with their peers at the end of the week.

 See the Student Leader Handbook for more information on field study.